rmaciver/ufo-kit-docker/readme.md

 # Dockerfiles for UFO framework
 Dockerfiles for x86_64 GNU/Linux that includes components of the UFO framework for tomographic data processing.

-The following Dockerfiles are included:
+The following Dockerfile is included: ufo-kit-base/Dockerfile
-* ufo-kit-base/Dockerfile

 ## Features
 * Installation of UFO-core and UFO-filters Debian packages